amirlivneh/base-drafts/draft-ietf-quic-tls.md

 ## Since draft-ietf-quic-tls-20

 - Mandate the use of the QUIC transport parameters extension (#2528, #2560)
-- Define handshake completion and confirmation; define clearer rules when it encryption keys should be discarded (#2214, #2267, #2673)
+- Define handshake completion and confirmation; define clearer rules for when encryption keys should be discarded (#2214, #2267, #2673)